Corruption in Malaysia: Deposit-taking co-operative scandal

 The White Paper on the DTCs indicated that the 24 DTCs had by November 1986, together lost approximately RM673 million through mismanagement or fraud.
-The White Paper revealed that a significant number of cooperatives suffered from bad management, either due to lack of expertise or professionalism or through imprudent, and in some cases, corrupt management.
+The White Paper revealed that a significant number of cooperatives suffered from bad management, either due to a lack of expertise or professionalism or through imprudent, and in some cases, corrupt management.

-This result in gross mismanagement of funds such as overinvestment in land and property, with nearly one-fifth of assets in housing development projects and fixed assets, some of which were purchased at the height of the property market.
+This results in gross mismanagement of funds, such as overinvestment in land and property, with nearly one-fifth of assets in housing development projects and fixed assets, some of which were purchased at the height of the property market.